 You’ll notice that most of these begin with ‘Fibre to the…’ and this is a hint for how the connection types differ from one another.
 Fibre optic cable features at some point in your connection to the NBN, and the closer your house is to the fibre optic cable, the faster and more reliable your connection.

-Fibre to the Node is the most prevalent of the technology options in use, and it is also the cheapest to rollout and worst-performing.
-Like Fibre to the Curb, your house connects to a shared distribution box, called a node, located not outside your house, but instead somewhere in your neighbourhood.
-Rather than using 10m of old telephone line in the connection, a Fibre to the Node connection may have up to 1km of copper.
+FTTN (Fibre-to-the-Node) is the most prevalent of the technology options in use, and it is also the cheapest to rollout and worst-performing.
+Like FTTC (Fibre-to-the Curb), your house connects to a shared distribution box, called a node, located not outside your house, but instead somewhere in your neighbourhood.
+Rather than using 10m of old telephone line in the connection, a FTTN connection may have up to 1km of copper.
 The further your house is from the Node, the slower your connection may be.
-Around 40% of all NBN connections use Fibre to the Node.
+Around 40% of all NBN connections use FTTN.

-That said, if you find your NBN connection is unusably slow, you might want to consider a wireless NBN alternative, like Home Wireless Broadband.
+That said, if you find your NBN connection is unusably slow, you might want to consider an NBN alternative, like 4G or 5G Home Wireless Broadband.

-Fibre to the Premises means that this fibre optic cable runs right up to your house, as is considered the gold standard for fixed-line internet connections.
-But it is also the most expensive per connection so is only used in about 20% of homes.
+FTTP (Fibre-to-the-Premises) means that this fibre optic cable runs right up to your house, as is considered the gold standard for fixed-line internet connections.
+But it is also the most expensive per connection so it’s only used in about 20% of homes.

-Fibre to the Curb means that the fibre cable is connected to a distribution box somewhere on the street outside your house.
-Your house connects to this box using the old copper telephone lines, but because it is mostly fibre, the connect is also fast.
+FTTC (Fibre-to-the-Curb) means that the fibre cable is connected to a distribution box somewhere on the street outside your house.
+Your house connects to this box using the old copper telephone lines, but because it is mostly fibre, the connection is also fast.

 If you live in an area beyond where NBNco will run physical cables, then you will rely on wireless technology instead.
-In many regional areas, you will have a Fixed Wireless NBN connection, which acts like a mobile phone network.
+In many regional areas, you will have a Fixed Wireless NBN connection, which works like a mobile network connection.
 People living in more remote areas will connect via the Sky Muster satellite system.